• Skip to primary navigation

 The best way to check the doneness of your steak is with an instant read thermometer.

-Allow Your Steak To Rest
+Allow the Steak to Rest

 This might just be the most important step of this recipe.
 Allow your steak to rest for at least 10 minutes before slicing.